 How to Approach Designing Your Loft Conversion

 If you are planning a loft conversion, it’s one sure-fire way of adding to the value of your home!
-Before embarking on a loft extension or conversion, think carefully about the stages of design.
-Attention to detail at all stages of loft conversions is crucial, actually achieving the perfect final look for your new loft room starts right at the beginning – at the design stage.
+However, before embarking on a loft extension or conversion, think carefully about the stages of design.
+Although attention to detail at all stages of loft conversions is crucial, achieving the perfect final look for your new loft room starts right at the beginning – at the design stage.
 So as you approach your design for the first time, what are the key aspects you need to keep in mind?

 Identifying the overall size and shape of the space available is the first thing to establish when initially exploring the possibility of a loft conversion.
-But, whatever the existing or potential square foot available, the design of the final loft conversion will be primarily influenced by three factors:
+But, whatever the existing or potential square foot, the design of the final loft conversion will be influenced by three factors:

 1. loft headroom

-Paying attention to the actual loft headroom available is a must when approaching design – for standing and movement and because the design will need to comply with any planning guidelines specifying headroom clearance for the stairway, or to facilitate increased headroom with a Mansard type loft conversions.
+Paying attention to the actual loft headroom available is a must when approaching design – for standing and movement.
+In addition, the plan will need to comply with any planning guidelines specifying headroom clearance for the stairway or facilitate increased headroom with Mansard type loft conversions.

-Then managing the visual effects of overall loft headroom can be facilitated by incorporating specific materials and colours into the design: plaster and pale colours will make the ceiling seem higher, while darker colours or wood cladding brings a lofty ceiling lower, to add a sense of cosiness to the space created.
+Then managing the visual effects of overall loft headroom can be facilitated by incorporating specific materials and colours into the design: plaster and pale shades will make the ceiling seem higher.
+In contrast, darker hues or wood cladding brings a lofty ceiling lower to add a sense of cosiness to the space created.

-Headroom also affects design choices for lighting, so consider how the room might be lit effectively without crashing into hanging chandeliers, fans or pendant lights.
-Manage the lighting in limited headroom areas with spot lights.
-Movable lighting such as table lamps adds flexibility and lower level lighting to create cosy corners when headroom is excessive.
+Headroom also affects design choices for lighting, so consider how it might light the room effectively without crashing into hanging chandeliers, fans or pendant lights.
+Manage the lighting in limited headroom areas with spotlights.
+Portable lighting such as table lamps adds flexibility and lower-level lighting to create cosy corners when headroom is excessive.

 2. Loft windows or ‘Velux’ type windows

-Windows are crucial to bringing light into a previously dark space, so maximising natural light is essential in coming up with loft conversion ideas.
-Making a real feature of proximity to the sky and the sun will also help to cut costs in electric lighting.
+Windows are crucial to bringing light into a previously dark space, so maximising natural light is essential in creating loft conversion ideas.
+Making a real feature of proximity to the sky and the sun will also help cut costs in electric lighting.
 Window designs will depend on several things:

-- The conversion type, as this may dictate placement and type of window.
+- First, the conversion type as this may dictate placement and style of window.

-- Local environment and planning regulations, which can restrict window types due to issues of privacy or conservation.
-Headroom space, as Dormer designs, for example, can increase headroom, while roof lights offer light and views, without additional space.
+- Local environment and planning regulations are restricting window types due to privacy or conservation.
+Headroom space, as Dormer designs, for example, can increase headroom, while roof lights offer light and views without additional space.